Allergies in cats

 Food allergies account for approximately 10% of allergies in both dogs and cats.
 Food allergies are often mistaken for food intolerances, which can result in vomiting and diarrhea instead of dermal issues.
 In most cases where food allergies occur, they do so with foods that cats eat most often.
 Common food allergens in cats include beef, dairy, fish, eggs, and chicken.
 Preservatives and other additives are also occasionally involved in triggering an allergic reaction.
 There is no specific breed or age range that food allergies target; however, there are certain breeds that are more susceptible to food allergies than others.
 For example, Siamese and Siamese crosses may have a higher risk of food allergies than other breeds.

-Allergy identification and treatment

-While it is possible to identify what type of symptoms the cat is suffering from, it is best to seek attention from a veterinarian to identify the best treatment possible.
-In order to identify to which allergens the cat is allergic, veterinarians will commonly use a serum allergy test.
-Veterinarians will often recommend over the counter allergy relief products to alleviate mild problems.
-If the allergy is more severe, allergy immunotherapy may be recommended.

 Hypoallergenic elimination diets for cats

 Limited ingredient diets

 A limited-ingredient diet, also known as limited-antigen food, is an elimination diet that restricts the problematic foods that cause a reaction.
 Usually these diets focus on removing specific proteins (protein-elimination diets) due to dietary allergies usually being caused by water-soluble glycoproteins, but they can also be targeted towards the removal of gluten/wheat, vegetables, or a combination of both.
 In commercially available versions of these diets, producers usually include one protein and one carbohydrate source, in an effort to minimize reactions to any foods.